husseinelhussein/semantic_judge/README.md

 ### 3 Ideas Future Improvements:
 1. Average similarity: combine results from different models to get the average similarity.
 2. Adaptive threshold: instead of using a fixed threshold, implement adaptive threshold, where the threshold dynamically adjusts based on linguistic or a sentence length.
 3. Domain specific fine-tuning: we can train the model with domain specific examples, using the sentences we saved, or other examples, it would improve the accuracy

+### Project setup and running:
+1. Clone this repo
+2. Run `uv sync` to install the dependencies
+3. Run `source .venv/bin/activate` activate the local python version
+4. Run `python manage.py runserver` to start the server
+5. Check `openapi.yaml` for API reference